-- 3.6.1 The physical educator helps all students experience the satisfaction and joy of learning about and participating regularly in physical activity. - 3.6.2 Physical educators help students understand that physical activity is an important part of everyday living (e.g., climbing stairs instead of using an elevator; riding a bike or walking to school).
+- 3.6.1 The physical educator helps all students experience the satisfaction and joy that results from learning about and participating in physical activity regularly. - 3.6.2 Physical educators help students to understand that physical activity is an important part of everyday living (e.g., climbing stairs instead of using an elevator; riding a bike or walking to school).

-- 3.6.1 Negative experiences in physical education class (e.g., running for punishment) lead students to devalue the importance and enjoyment of physical activity. - 3.6.2 Teachers make no effort to encourage activity in other aspects of students' lives.
+- 3.6.1 Negative experiences in physical education class (e.g., running for punishment) lead students to devalue the importance and enjoyment of physical activity. - 3.6.2 Physical educators make no effort to encourage activity in other aspects of students' lives.